This is one of our all-time favourite trips designed to dazzle and inspire at every turn. If you want to experience the country’s finest historic…

 Today’s other sightseeing stop, the famous Chand Baori stepwell, lies just off the main Agra–Jaipur highway at Abhaneri.
 Its ornately modelled steps provide a fine photo opportunity, and a welcome chance to stretch your legs!

-In the morning, visit the 17th century magnificent hilltop fort of Amber and the sparkling Mirror Palace.
-In the afternoon, visit the City Palace with its museum and the 18th century Jantar Mantar astronomical observatory.
+Visit the 17th-century magnificent hilltop fort of Amber this morning and the sparkling Mirror Palace.
+In the afternoon, visit the City Palace with its museum and the 18th-century Jantar Mantar astronomical observatory.
 Drive through the busy bazaars for a photo stop at the recently restored Hawa Mahal, one of the most famous buildings in Jaipur.

 Perched on the rim of a dramatic escarpment, Amber Fort retains some of the finest interiors surviving from the 16th and 17th centuries in India, notably a glittering ‘Hall of Mirrors’, or ‘Sheesh Mahal’, lined with intricate mirror mosaics where the Maharaja and his consorts would enjoy music and poetry recitals.
 Anyone interested in traditional Rajasthani textiles will also enjoy a visit to the Anokhi Museum of Hand Printing, located in a beautifully restored haveli in Amber village.